pulp-platform/hero/README.md

 Complete Linux environment with kernel and filesystem are built using Buildroot, which uses the cross-compilation toolchain to build for the platform.

 #### Ariane
-A ready-to-use image for Ariane can be created first with
+A ready-to-use image for standalone Ariane can be created first with
 ```
 make br-ariane
 ```